 As a result, Salovey and Mayer's early definition of the concept was: "Emotional intelligence involves the ability to perceive, understand, utilise and regulate emotions."

-Then, EI exploded and has become the topic of interest for many ever since.
+Then, EI exploded and has become a topic of interest for many ever since.
 For instance, Dr. Daniel Goleman and one of his best-selling books, "Emotional Intelligence: Why It Can Matter More Than IQ" in 1995.
 The concept also made headlines in Time magazine in October of the same year.

 In the early 1990s, neurologist Antonio R. Damasio and his colleagues at the University of Iowa came up with convincing evidence that emotion and reason are essentially inseparable.
-Their experiment involved two groups of participants, one group comprised of individuals with brain lesions but completely normal intellectual function.
+Their experiment involved two groups of participants, one group comprised individuals with brain lesions but completely normal intellectual function.

 The experiment involved a bit of gambling and was impossible to precisely calculate the risk, which forced participants to rely on their gut feelings if they did not want to lose.
 Participants with brain injuries failed to acknowledge these feelings and subsequently lost to the other group.